huajianduzhuo-code/huajianduzhuo-code.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Haoyu Liu"
 author_profile: true
+description: Haoyu Liu is a Ph.D. candidate in Industrial Engineering and Operations Research at UC Berkeley.
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a Ph.D. candidate in the Department of [Industrial Engineering and Operations Research (IEOR)](https://ieor.berkeley.edu/) at the [University of California, Berkeley](https://www.berkeley.edu/), where I am fortunate to be advised by Prof. [Zeyu Zheng](https://zheng80.github.io/).
+I am **Haoyu Liu (刘浩宇)**, a Ph.D. candidate in the Department of [Industrial Engineering and Operations Research (IEOR)](https://ieor.berkeley.edu/) at the [University of California, Berkeley](https://www.berkeley.edu/), where I am fortunate to be advised by Prof. [Zeyu Zheng](https://zheng80.github.io/).
 Before coming to Berkeley, I worked as a full-time Quantitative Researcher at [Optiver](https://www.optiver.com/) in Shanghai (2022-2023).
 I received my Bachelor of Economics from the [Guanghua School of Management](https://www.gsm.pku.edu.cn/) and B.S. in Mathematics from the [School of Mathematical Sciences](https://www.math.pku.edu.cn/) at [Peking University](https://www.pku.edu.cn/) in 2022.

 ## Research Interests